allmaps/allmaps.github.io/src/routes/+page.md

 - <a href="https://www.kb.nl/en">National Library of the Netherlands</a>
 - <a href="https://di.huc.knaw.nl/">Humanties Cluster Digital Infrastructure</a> and <a href="https://hisgis.nl/">HisGIS</a> of the
   <a href="https://www.knaw.nl/en">Royal Netherlands Academy of Arts and Sciences</a>
+- <a href="https://uwm.edu/libraries/agsl/">American Geographical Society Library at the University of Wisconsin-Milwaukee</a>
+- <a href="https://www.neh.gov/news/neh-announces-413-million-280-humanities-projects-nationwide">National Endowment for the Humanities</a>

 <div class="p-4 flex justify-end w-full sticky bottom-0">
   <MapMonster mood="happy" color="pink">